 Sanitary Hearing Centers To Meet Your Needs

-Our hearing center practices strict CDC guidelines about patient care during the COVID-19 pandemic.
+Our hearing centers follow strict CDC guidelines for patients during the COVID-19 pandemic.
 There are various ways that we’re working to protect you from contracting this virus.
-Let’s take a look at some of the common guidelines recommended for your safety:
+Let’s take a look at some of the common guidelines recommended for your safety.

 Call Us Today

-At Atkins Hearing Center, we take pride in providing our patients with the utmost care regardless of whether we’re in a time of pandemic or not.
-While we have instituted CDC guidelines to provide more safety to our patients, you still will receive individualized care from our knowledgeable staff members.
+At Atkins Hearing Center, we take pride in providing our patients with the utmost care.
+We have instituted CDC guidelines to provide more safety to our patients.
+We still provide individualized care from our knowledgeable staff members.
 We know that getting new hearing aids is a big step to take and we’ll be with you along the entire process.
-From undergoing your hearing test to aftercare visits to ensure they’re working properly, you can count on us for all of your hearing needs.
+From undergoing your hearing test to aftercare visits, you can count on us for all your hearing needs.